 According to far-right activist Fabrice Jérôme Bourbon — who was himself convicted in December 2021 in connection with denial of war crimes and defending Hervé Ryssen and fined €8,000 — Mr Reynouard was visited by local police and Interpol on 25th October 2021.

 Mr Bourbon elaborated in his far-right weekly magazine, Rivarol, claiming that police and Interpol visited Mr Reynouard’s flat at the time, believed to be in Kent, at around 16:00 in order to apprehend him and potentially initiate extradition proceedings.
 Mr Reynouard allegedly concealed his identity and fled the scene, remaining at large.

 In November, he was finally arrested near Edinburgh.
 In the intervening months, Campaign Against Antisemitism has been cooperating with French Jewish groups seeking Mr Reynouard’s extradition to France.
 Along with Lord Austin, an Honorary Patron of Campaign Against Antisemitism, we have corresponded with police forces and prosecutors in the UK and Interpol in an effort to locate Mr Reynouard and bring him to justice.
 We are delighted that he has finally been caught.

 Scottish police reportedly arrested him at an address near the Scottish capital, where he was apparently living under a false identity.
 He was brought before a judge on the same day and refused extradition to France.

-Today the court heard that Mr Reynouard has been granted legal aid.
+Last month, Mr Reynouard appeared in court where it was heard that he had been granted legal aid.
 He will be back in court next month, with a full extradition hearing scheduled for February.

 Mr Reynouard faces a sentence of almost two years in a French prison, in addition to any further sentence in relation to other ongoing proceedings.